 |Anhinga y Chencho|

 We set off with Chencho in the afternoon of January 7th under sunny frigatebird-filled skies, full of hope for our target birds.
 We had Chencho so we knew we would be fine.
-Within fifteen minutes Dan was calling out Rufous-necked Wood-Rails creeping in the shadows of the mangrove roots, occasionally blinding us with their brilliance.
+Within fifteen minutes we spotted Rufous-necked Wood-Rails creeping in the shadows of the mangrove roots, occasionally blinding us with their brilliance.
 No photos.
 A Magnificent Frigatebird instead:

 We cruised around the main river, checking out birds and sleeping crocodile children.

 We took a turn into the dense mangroves following the twisty-turny waterway, sometimes ducking to avoid the vegetation.
 Birds and crocs were waiting for us.

 | Yellow-crowned Night-Heron|

 We came to a spot packed with Boat-billed Herons, the most ridiculous of herons.

 Further into the mangroves we went until Steve called out our first Northern Potoo, perched directly above a Bare-throated Tiger-Heron.
 Ahhhh what do you do?
 You ignore the heron and stare at the potoo.
 That's what you do.